yahoo/check-log4j/README.md

      in December 2021.

 BUGS
-     Please file bugs and feature requests by emailing the author.
+     Please file bugs and feature requests via GitHub pull requests and issues or by emailing the author.
 ```